2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 Why do I have to go through such rigorous screening to become a hospice volunteer?

-Because most of our clients are ill and often elderly, we need to ensure that their safety is our number one priority.
+Because most of our clients are ill and vulnerable, we need to ensure that their safety is our number one priority.
 Rigorous screening measures are required by our governing bodies to ensure clients are never put at risk.

 I have a criminal record.
 Can I still volunteer with Hospice Northwest?

-We recommend that you discuss the criminal charge with the Manager of Client and Volunteer Services when you apply.
+We recommend that you discuss the criminal charge with the Volunteer Coordinator when you apply.
 Your situation will be kept in strict confidence and will be carefully considered by staff.
 Your eligibility will be determined on an individual basis, considering the type of charge, the length of time that has passed since the charge occurred, and the type of volunteering you are interested in.
-Once a decision has been made about your eligibility, the Manager of Client and Volunteer Services will inform you of the decision.
+Once a decision has been made about your eligibility, the Volunteer Coordinator will inform you of the decision.

 What kind of training will I receive if I am accepted into Hospice Northwest’s volunteer training program?

-Once accepted into the volunteer training program, each volunteer completes a 36 hour provincially mandated training course endorsed by Hospice Palliative Care Ontario, which is delivered by a richly diverse group of local community professionals.
+Once accepted into the volunteer training program, each volunteer completes a rigourous provincially mandated training course endorsed by Hospice Palliative Care Ontario, which is both online and through in-person sessions delivered by a richly diverse group of local community professionals.
 The volunteer training program is designed to cover all aspects of a dying person’s experience so that hospice volunteers can fully empathize and support their clients effectively.
-The Manager of Client and Volunteer Services will contact successful applicants to let them know the dates of the training, which is usually held annually in the fall.
+The Volunteer Coordinator will contact successful applicants to let them know the dates of the training, which is usually held annually in the spring and fall.

 How many people attend each hospice volunteer training program?